Custom programs to care for the trees, shrubs and flowers on your property.

 Root zone fertilization is the best way to get the plants fertility needs right where they can be used.
 This application is done in the spring and fall.
 We use high quality nutrients combined with mychorizae to get the nutrients in the root zone and give the plant the best routes to use them.
 High quality Spring plant fertilizer with humic acid and micronutrients copper, iron, manganese and zinc.
 These components provide important nutrition needs in a form readily available to the plant roots.
 Fertilization provides important benefits for landscape shrubs and trees.
 Your ornamental plants need to have nutrients and micronutrients available to them to produce healthy and attractive growth.
 Suburban and urban landscapes do not have natural cycling of nutrients available as would exist in a natural environment.
 We utilize the deep root soil injection method for fertilization which has been accepted as the most effective method.
 The fertilizer products used contain the needed nutrients to encourage plants to produce strong foliage, flowers and fruit.
 Stronger, more vigorous plants will have more resistance to injury or decline related to insect and disease pest problems and seasonal environmental stresses.
 Regular fertilization distributed in spring and fall applications is recommended for most landscapes.

 Deer cause millions of dollars in landscape damage each year.
 If your property has been damaged by deer browsing and feeding you know how long it takes for plant material to recover from this unwanted pruning service.
-We offer a deer repellent service.
+We offer a deer and rabbit repellent service.

 Our primary deer repellent for trees and plants has several benefits: